shruti-sen2004/OS-LAB/README.md

 # OS-LAB

-##SHELL PROGRAMMING
+## SHELL SCRIPTING
 ### ASSIGNMENT 01
 1. Print hello with person name.
-2. Add two numbers using `expr` and `seq`.
+2. Add two numbers using `expr` and `arithmetic expansion`.
 3. Check whether two numbers are equal or not.
+4. Print numbers in a specified range with the help of `for loop` and `seq`.
-4. Read 3 numbers and then compare it
+5. Read 3 numbers and then compare it.
-5. Addition of first n natural numbers.
+6. Addition of first n natural numbers.
 Where n is the input.

 ### ASSIGNMENT 02
 1. Implement a code for switch case.
 Also show implementation of pipe.